The UK is committed to a reduction in carbon dioxide (CO2) emissions of 100% by 2050.

 The majority of CO2 emissions come from using energy to heat our homes, keep industry turning, driving or simply boiling the kettle.
-There has been good progress on using renewable energy sources for electricity.
-But heat is responsible for around one third of overall UK CO2 emissions.
-8/10 UK homes use gas to heat their homes because it is a convenient and reliable energy source.
+There has been good progress on using renewable energy sources such as wind and solar farms for electricity.
+But heat is responsible for around half of overall UK CO2 emissions.
+Eight out of ten UK homes use gas to heat their homes because it is a convenient and reliable energy source – it’s always there when needed, responding instantly to peaks in demand and keeping us warm whatever the weather.

 Some ‘low carbon’ gases are already in use; such as biomethane, a renewable gas made from animal or food waste.
 But this type of gas cannot meet demand.
 Most of the gas used today is fossil fuel based natural gas.
-Fossil fuels release CO2 when they burn and their supply is limited.
-Further research is needed to understand other low carbon gas options.
+Fossil fuels release CO2 when they burn and their supply is limited so governments around the world are taking steps to phase them out.

 You can find out more about hydrogen production here.